The understated excellence of the Montblanc 221

 I’ve been a fountain pen fan since Christmas 1984, the year my brother gifted me a Montblanc “student” pen that he had acquired while studying abroad.

-Montblanc designed the 221 as an everyday fountain pen during the 1970s and the company later developed these cartridge/converter fillers into the Classic and Generation models.
+Montblanc designed the 221 as an everyday fountain pen during the 1970s, and the company later developed these cartridge/converter fillers into the Classic and Generation models.

 When using a fountain pen, there’s a very real, tactile appreciation of the nib floating on liquid ink.
 The semi-flexible 14K gold nibs of these slim pens glide on the page, offering just the right amount of smooth responsiveness and ‘bounce’ to make writing with one a genuine pleasure.

 This unassuming model balances well in the hand and has long been a favorite of mine for daily writing.
-It also features an an ink-view window on its barrel for monitoring ink levels.
+It also features an ink-view window on its barrel for monitoring ink levels.

-I appreciate this pen’s simplicity compared to its ornate and oversized Montblanc “big brother” popularized in 1980s movies.
+I appreciate this pen’s simplicity compared to its ornate and oversized Montblanc “big brother” popularized during the 1980s.
 That would be the larger, cigar-shaped Meisterstück 149.
+This black-resin, gold-trimmed piston filler has stayed in production since its 1952 debut.

 Clever design detail: The ‘section,’ or barrel-to-nib transition area, evokes a mountain range.
-I first inked a Montblanc while studying in Krefeld in 1981.

-Montblanc remains one of the few pen manufacturers that still makes its own nibs in-house (at its Hamburg headquarters).
+Montblanc remains one of the few pen manufacturers that still makes its own nibs in-house, at its Hamburg headquarters.
 The company engraves its nibs with some interesting numbers:

-• As pictured, manufacturers mark ‘585’ on pen nibs to indicate 14-karat gold content, signifying 585 parts of pure gold per 1000.
+• Manufacturers mark ‘585’ on pen nibs to indicate 14-karat gold, 585 parts of pure gold per 1000.

 • Montblanc engraves ‘4810’ on its larger pen nibs, denoting the elevation in meters of Mont Blanc, which straddles the French-Italian border.